 Recognize when you use phrases like “I can’t” or “I have to”.
 Also notice when you call yourself names or respond to a situation with, “Why did I do that?”
 Instead, try, “That happened.
 It’s in the past.
 Next time I’ll try something different.”
 Practice showing love to yourself by reversing the negative to the positive, and by changing the words you use in response to challenging situations.

-If you take any of these practices into your life, remember to be kind to yourself and also reach out to others.
+If you welcome any of these practices into your life, remember to be kind to yourself and also reach out to others.
 An accountability partner could be the push you need to start a symptom journal, or the friendly reminder to practice positive self-talk.
-Sometimes we are so consumed with managing our illness that we forget there are others out there willing to offer guidance, a new perspective, or even just a listening ear.
+It is natural to be so consumed with managing your illness that you forget there are others out there willing to offer guidance, a new perspective, or even just a listening ear.

 Sign up for resources, insights, and updates on autoimmune disease and living with chronic illness.